infiniteoo/homework_week_01_code_refactor/README.md

 A detailed breakdown of steps taken by the development team are as follows:

-* Changed copyright year from 2019 to 2020
+* Changed copyright year from 2019 to 2020.
-* Ensured "Search Engine Optimization" link in navigation bar functioned properly
+* Ensured "Search Engine Optimization" link in navigation bar functioned properly.
-* Consolidated multiple, redundant CSS element style tags
+* Consolidated multiple, redundant CSS element style tags.
 * Gave website title: "Horiseon Social Solution Services, Inc."
-* formatted HTML and CSS code properly, including paragraph tags formatted for one-page viewing
+* Formatted HTML and CSS code properly, including paragraph tags formatted for one-page viewing.
-* added **"alt"** tags to all images (except the background image) which helps optimize SEO
+* Added **"alt"** tags to all images which helps optimize SEO, enhances accessibility and readability.
-* introduced semantic naming for elements. refactored header, footer, aside, and sections from existing divs.
+* Introduced semantic naming for elements. refactored header, footer, aside, articles, and sections from existing divs.

 ### Installation